-Meaning "marked off from others by some distinguishing quality" is recorded from c.
-1300; that of "limited as to function, operation, or purpose" is from 14c.
+From late 14c. as "individual, particular; characteristic."
+The meaning "limited as to function, operation, or purpose" is from 14c., but developed especially in the 19c.
 Special effects first attested 1951.
-Special interests in U.S. political sense is from 1910.
-Special pleading first recorded 1680s, a term that had a sound legal meaning once but now is used generally and imprecisely.
+Special interest in U.S. political sense is from 1910.
+Special pleading is recorded by 1680s, a term that had a sound legal meaning once but now is used generally and imprecisely.
 Special education in reference to those whose learning is impeded by some mental or physical handicap is from 1972.